Charlotte Bilbault

-Charlotte Bilbault (born 5 June 1990) is a French footballer who plays for Division 1 Féminine club Montpellier and the France national team.
-She is a former graduate of the women's section of the Clairefontaine academy and plays as a defensive midfielder.
+Charlotte Bilbault (born 5 June 1990) is a French footballer who plays as a defensive midfielder for Northern Super League club Montreal Roses.
+She is a former graduate of CNFE Clairefontaine.

+Career

 Bilbault joined her current club ahead of the 2010–11 season after one season with first division club Nord Allier Yzeure.
 She is a former women's youth international for France having represented her nation at under-17, under-19, and under-20 level.
 Bilbault featured with the under-20 teams that played at the 2008 and 2010 editions of the FIFA U-20 Women's World Cup.

+On 21 October 2024, Bilbault signed with Canadian club Montreal Roses FC for the inaugural season of the Northern Super League, becoming one of the club's first two signings alongside Gabrielle Lambert, as well as the first foreign player signing in league history.